amin076/science-web-lab/docs/ADDING_A_SIMULATION.md

 - Do not add simulation routes to App.jsx
 - Do not place simulations inside pages/
-- Do not access Firestore inside simulation components
+- Do not access Firestore inside simulations
-- Do not include auth logic inside simulations
+- Do not import internal files directly
-- Do not import internal simulation files directly
+- Do not hardcode layout assumptions

 ---

-## Backward Compatibility Rule
+## Backward Compatibility

-If an old simulation path exists, keep a re-export wrapper.
+If an old import path exists, keep a re-export wrapper.

 Example: